A Complete Guide on Stack Using Array in C

 7. Performance Testing

-Proper testing and debugging of the stack guarantees that all operations will perform in the intended way, thus avoiding errors such as overflow, underflow, and memory corruption.
-This is very important since stacks lie at the core of expression evaluation, function calls, and backtracking, where a tiny bug might result in the entire program flow being broken.
+Proper testing and debugging of the stack guarantees that all operations will perform as intended, avoiding errors such as overflow, underflow, and memory corruption.
+This is very important since stacks lie at the core of expression evaluation, function calls, and backtracking, where a tiny bug might break the entire program flow.

-Writing robust and efficient stack code in C is not just about the basic operations.
-You can steer clear of common pitfalls, make your stack implementation dependable, easy to follow, and project-compatible by adhering to the practical tips and best practices.
+Writing robust and efficient stack code in C is not just about basic operations.
+By adhering to practical tips and best practices, you can avoid common pitfalls and make your stack implementation dependable, easy to follow, and project-compatible.

 1. Initialize Variables Correctly